Bed Chem: Background and release

 In January 2021, Sabrina Carpenter signed a recording contract with Island Records.
 She announced that she was working on her sixth studio album in March 2024, exploring new genres and expecting that it would herald a new chapter in her life.
 In anticipation of her performance at Coachella, Carpenter announced that a single called "Espresso" would be released on April 11, 2024.
 The song was a surprise success, becoming her first number one single on the Billboard Global 200 chart and her first song to enter the top 10 on the Billboard Hot 100.
 She followed this with "Please Please Please" in June, which reached number one on the Billboard Hot 100.

 Carpenter conceived the song title "Bed Chem" after she shared a bed with her best friend and they fell asleep and woke up simultaneously; this led them to declare that they had "really good bed chem".
 After meeting a man with whom she believed she had it too, Carpenter wrote the song with songwriters Julia Michaels and Amy Allen and its producers, John Ryan and Ian Kirkpatrick.
 Prior to its release, Papers Erica Campbell stated that she felt it highlighted Carpenter's sultry side.
 Describing its conception, Carpenter jokingly stated that, "there was a lot of steam in the studio.
 It was real hot and heavy".
 Carpenter noted that she wanted to "write a song both sexy and lighthearted".
 She cited American singer Christina Aguilera as an inspiration for the song, stating that the song's retro vibe was influenced by Aguilera and other music she grew up listening to.

 Preceding an official announcement, billboards bearing tweets about Carpenter's height began appearing throughout New York City.
 On June 3, 2024, she announced the album, titled Short n' Sweet, and revealed its cover artwork.
 The track list was revealed on July 9, 2024; "Bed Chem" appeared as the album's sixth track.
 It became available for digital download and streaming on August 23, 2024.
-Island Records released the track to US contemporary hit radio stations as the album's fourth single on October 8, 2024.
+Island Records released the track to US contemporary hit radio stations as the album's fourth and final single on October 8, 2024.
 The song was also released on the 7-inch vinyl format on January 10, 2025.